KeplerGO/pyke/docs/source/index.rst

    :maxdepth: 1
    :caption: Contents:

-PyKE is a set of data analysis tools, maintained by the K2 Guest Observer Office, for Kepler, K2, TESS, and future missions.
+PyKE is a set of data analysis tools which offer a user-friendly way to inspect and analyze the pixels and lightcurves obtained by NASA's Kepler, K2, and TESS missions.

 Installation
 ============